gargmegham/ResearchGPT/README.md

 ```

 Note that this server is detached from your terminal, you're free to close the terminal without interrupting the service.

-To stop the server, execute `bash ./app.sh stop`

 Now, open web browser and visit http://0.0.0.0:8000.
 Enjoy